vasanthk/web-security-basics/README.md

 **To close the connection, a close_notify 'alert' is used**.
 If an attacker tries to terminate the connection by finishing the TCP connection (injecting a FIN packet), both sides will know the connection was improperly terminated.
 The connection cannot be compromised by this though, merely interrupted.

+#### An SSL Connection

+Next, we’re going to look into a very basic outline of the process of establishing an SSL connection.

+* Browser requests a HTTPS webpage

+* Web Server sends public key and certificate

+* Browser examines the SSL Certificate

+* Browser creates a symmetric key and sends it to server

+* Web server decrypts symmetric key with its private key

+* Web server sends browser the page with symmetric key

+* Browser decrypts the data and displays page

 #### How to crack SSL